 Another factor that could impact the amount of interest you repay is the size of the secured loan.
 Some banks and building societies offer secured loans of up to £200,000, so property owners with major home improvements in mind tend to opt for a secured loan rather than an unsecured loan.
 However, this also depends on other circumstances.

 It's also important to note that secured loans are only offered to those still paying off their mortgage.
 So if you own your property outright, then you may wish to consider applying for a mortgage or first charge loan.
-The best home improvement loans are generally unsecured loans.
-But it's worth comparing secured loans to see if you can get a better rate.

 The one drawback of a secured loan is that you will be adding to the existing debt on your house.
 If you can’t keep up with interest repayments then your home might be at risk.
-If you have bad credit you might also find it difficult to secure a loan on your property.
+Where you have bad credit you might also find it difficult to secure a loan on your property.
 However, there's help for people with bad credit and you can find more about bad credit loans here.

 Your credit score may also be a factor, but it’s less likely to be as much of a concern as it's with an unsecured loan.
 This is because your property is used to leverage the loan, meaning the provider can repossess your home if you fail to meet the repayment deadlines.